Sessions

 getName(): string

-Sets the time of inactivity after which the session expires.
+Sets the inactivity time after which the session expires.

 Sets parameters for cookies.
-You can change the default parameter values in configuration.
+You can change the default parameter values in the configuration.

 Sets the directory where session files are stored.